CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowWaitTask.md

 ```

 ### -InputParameters
 JSON formatted map that defines the input given to the task.
 JSONPath is used for chaining output from previous tasks as inputs into the current task.
-The format to specify the mapping is &apos;${Source.input/output.JsonPath}&apos;. &apos;Source&apos; can be either workflow or the name of the task within the workflow.
+The format to specify the mapping is &amp;apos;${Source.input/output.JsonPath}&amp;apos;. &amp;apos;Source&amp;apos; can be either workflow or the name of the task within the workflow.
 You can map the task input to either a workflow input or a task output.
-Following this is JSON path expression to extract JSON fragment from source&apos;s input/output.
+Following this is JSON path expression to extract JSON fragment from source&amp;apos;s input/output.

 Note :- Use Initialize-Intersightobject to create the object of complex type object